Kumar-laxmi/Stock-Prediction-System-Application/README.md

 ## Objective
 <p>
-  The main objective of this project is to develop a web appplication that can predict stock price based on real-time data.
+  The main objective of this project is to develop a web application that can predict stock price based on real-time data.
 </p>

 ## Project Scope